The Six of Calais: Plot

 King Edward III of England intends to hang six leading citizens of Calais for resisting his siege of the town, but he must keep his plans from his wife Philippa, whose forgiving nature is such that she will plead for their lives.
 Peter Hardmouth, the leading burgher is unrepentant, and berates Edward for his warmongering.
 Philippa finds out about Edward's plan and uses all her wiles to persuade him to change his mind, clinching her case by saying that the brutality could adversely affect their unborn child.
 He eventually gives in, but decides he will use Hardmouth to get back at her.
 He brings in Hardmouth, who proceeds to berate the queen mercilessly.
 Furious, she insists that Hardmouth be punished, but now the king says she must be as forgiving as he was.
 The king warms to Hardmouth when he learns that he comes from Champagne, like the king's grandmother.
 The two bond and start playing a game which involves pretending to be dogs.
 The queen is not amused.
-She is further outraged when Edward says that he hopes some of Harmouth's spirit will enter their unborn child.
+She is further outraged when Edward says that he hopes some of Hardmouth's spirit will enter their unborn child.
 He kisses her and everyone laughs.